rashmichaudhary24/genai-learning-journal/15-RAG.md

 ---

-## Personal Reflection
+# Personal Reflection

 Learning about RAG fundamentally changed how I think about enterprise AI.
 I initially assumed that improving AI systems primarily involved building larger or better models.
 I now understand that, in enterprise settings, the quality of the external knowledge architecture is often more important than the model itself.

 I was particularly surprised to discover that a modern RAG system can involve multiple specialized AI models working together—embedding models, retrieval systems, rerankers, agents, and generative LLMs—rather than a single "AI brain."

-Understanding RAG also helped me appreciate why enterprise AI initiatives increasingly focus on knowledge management, governance, retrieval quality, and orchestration rather than simply selecting the most powerful LLM.
+Understanding RAG also helped me appreciate why enterprise AI initiatives increasingly focus on knowledge management, governance, retrieval quality, grounding, and orchestration rather than simply selecting the most powerful LLM.
 As AI agents become more autonomous, RAG appears likely to become a foundational capability for building trustworthy, explainable, and enterprise-ready AI systems.

+---